flexbox/responsive-icons/README.md

 2. Scalable according to font size.
 3. Easy to change color and sizing.

-I have used these website :
+Thanks to these websites :

 w3c website for <a href="http://dev.w3.org/html5/html-author/charref">html symbols</a><br>
 The documentation of all <a href="http://www.fileformat.info/info/unicode/index.htm">unicode characters</a><br>